AndrikSeeger/VehicleTradingSystem_CSV/README.md

 You can search for vehicles by filtering the technical parameters of each vehicle.
 The resulting vehicles can be sorted in different orders.

 #### Sorting
+You can sort by:
+* Price increasing
+* Price decreasing
+* Mileage increasing
+* Mileage decreasing
+* First registration of the vehicle increasing
+* First registration of the vehicle decreasing
+* Publishing date of the ad increasing
+* Publishing date of the ad decreasing

 #### Filtering
+First you have to choose if you're searching for cars or trucks.

+You can filter cars by:
+* Brand
+* Model
+* Price
+* Power
+* Mileage
+* Weight
+* First registration of the vehicle
+* Type of car
+* Sports package build in

+You can filter trucks by:
+* Brand
+* Model
+* Power
+* Mileage
+* Weight
+* First registration of the vehicle
+* Maximum load
+* Towing capacity
+* Hydraulic system build in

 ## Documentation